How to get there

 WARNING!
 Clicking Remove does not prompt you for confirmation before deleting the MIDI map.
 Once the map is deleted, there is no automatic way to retrieve it, as the corresponding XML file has been deleted.

 - Select a Note Type to Add • Add Note Type.
 Use this

 dropdownmenu to select the note type you would like to add.
 After you select it, click Add Note Type to insert it in the list.

 - [Note Type List • MIDI Note List].
 Use this list to view all percussion instruments in the selected Percussion MIDI Map, along with their corresponding MIDI pitches.
 Select one of these instruments and play a note on your MIDI keyboard to assign that MIDI pitch to the selected instrument, or click under the MIDI Note column and type to specify a MIDI note.

 - Remove Note Type.
 Select a percussion instrument and click Remove Note Type to delete it from the list.

 - Custom Note Type Name.
 Use this text box to enter the name of a custom note type that you've defined.

-Cancel •OK.
-Click OK (or press RETURN) to confirm, or Cancel to discard, the changes you’ve made and return to the Percussion Layout Designer dialog box.
+• Cancel.
+Click OK (or press ENTER) to confirm, or Cancel to discard, the changes you’ve made and return to the Percussion Layout Designer dialog box.